opensouls/community/raggy-knows-open-souls/rag/opensouls.md

   blueprint: "samantha-provokes",
 })

+// connect to the soul.
-// start a new cycle with the soul const soulId = await samantha.start()
+const soulId = await samantha.connect()

 // register listener to "SAYS" events from the soul samantha.on(Actions.SAYS, ({ content, stream }) => {